GoHypernet/hypernet-protocol/packages/contracts/README.md

 npx hardhat node --port 8569
 ```

-Once the node is running, deploy the full Solidity contract stack to the Hardhat network:
+Once the node is running, deploy the full Solidity contract stack to the Hardhat network (be sure to set the target network):

 ```shell
 npx hardhat run scripts/hardhat-full-stack.js --network dev